How to Apply Custom Format Cells in Excel (17 Examples)

 Read More: How to Format Number to Millions in Excel

-Numbers can be written as 11 1/3.
-The custom codes you apply in Excel decide which way the fraction is displayed.
+Numbers can be written as mixed fractions, like 11 1/3.
+The custom codes you can apply for mixed fractions:

 • Select cells for which you want to create custom formatting.